-America’s top TV show is also the worship leader’s best friend.
+America’s venerable talent TV show is also the worship leader’s best friend.

 If you’ve been a church music director or worship leader for any amount of time you’ve experienced the person who’s convinced they can sing (or even that singing is their special ministry) and they… can’t.

 I’ve been involved with worship music for 20 years and it’s been an issue in every church.
-It’s one of the most perplexing problems in music ministry.
+It’s probably the most perplexing problem I ever faced as a music director.
 If I wasn’t into music I’d probably be a psychologist – I’m fascinated with the workings of the human mind, and I’m fascinated with a tone deaf person who’s convinced they can sing.
 Not content to even be in a choir, why do they insist, and more often than not, demand, to be on mic singing solos and on the praise team?

 I was talking to a friend who has a degree in Psychology about this.
 The phenomena seems to be a sort of musical psychosis – a person is detached from the reality that they’re tone deaf, but are convinced they should be singing solos (a psychosis is a loss of contact with reality, usually including false beliefs about what is taking place.)
 Specifically the problem seems quite close to the Dunning–Kruger Effect – a cognitive bias in which the unskilled suffer from illusory superiority.